meetfranz/plugins-legacy/README.md

 3. Copy the `oratio` folder into the plugins directory
 4. Restart Franz

+## Participate
+In case you like to improve existing services or even create your own custom integrations then feel free to just create a pull request.

 ## Learn more
 * Read the [documentation](docs/integration.md) to create your own service integration.
 * Get more information about [Franz](http://meetfranz.com).